nvimpel/chipwhisperer/docs/source/custom-firmware.rst

     # Assume your in the firmware directory
     mkdir simpleserial-xor

-Next, we'll make a source file, :code:`simplserial-xor.c` that can accept a key and can also xor that key with incoming plaintext and send it back.
+Next, we'll make a source file, :code:`simpleserial-xor.c` that can accept a key and can also xor that key with incoming plaintext and send it back.
 Our project files typically support both simpleserial V1 and V2, but here we'll just use V2:

 .. code:: C